Zika Virus: Still of Concern?

 The Lowdown - What is Zika?

-Zika is viral infection caused by the Zika virus.
+Zika is a viral infection caused by the Zika virus.
 This virus is more commonly spread through the bite of an infected Aedes mosquito.

 The number of Zika infections plummeted in 2017, with previous hot spots like Brazil reporting dramatic declines in rates.
 452 symptomatic cases of Zika were identified in the U.S. during 2017, with 437 of those occurring in travelers returning from affected areas.
 7 cases were locally acquired and 8 were acquired through other routes, such as sexual or laboratory transmission.
+For the past three years (2018-2020), no local Zika transmission has been reported in the continental United States; and less than 100 travelers have acquired the disease.

 How Is Zika Spread?